dhis2/dhis2-docs/src/commonmark/en/content/user/control-data-quality.md

 ### About validation rule analysis

-A validation rule is based on an expression which defines a relationship between data element values.
+A validation rule is based on an expression which defines a numeric relationship between data element values.
 The expression forms a condition which should assert that certain logical criteria are met.